raymond-w-ko/omegacomplete.vim/README.md

 This is my crazy sideproject which attempts to provide the fastest and most useful keyword completions for VIM.

-To accomplish this it talks to a server component coded in C++11 for maximum speed, and uses python glue code to send the contents of the current buffer to the server component for synchronization.
+To accomplish this, the VIM portion of OmegaComplete talks to a server component coded in C++03 via sockets (for performance reasons), and uses VIM Python bindings to process buffers and send them to the server for synchronization.
+Issuing commands to the server is also done in Python.

 Since this uses C++11, you need a recent compiler and also the compiled portion of the Boost C++ libraries.
 Your version of VIM also needs to have Python 2.X bindings.

+To compile the server portion you need a relatively standards compliant C++03 compiler along with the compiled Boost C++ libraries for boost::asio.
+Your version of VIM also needs to have the Python 2.X bindings.

 ## Completion Types